 Energy Saving Tips

-Heating and cooling your home uses more energy and drains more energy dollars than any other system in your home.
-Typically, 44% of your utility bill goes for heating and cooling.
-No matter what kind of heating, ventilation and air-conditioning system you have in your house, you can save money and increase comfort by properly maintaining and upgrading your equipment.
+No matter the kind of heating, ventilation and air-conditioning system you have in your house, you can save money and increase comfort by properly maintaining and upgrading your equipment.

 - Set your thermostat as low as it is comfortable.

 - Clean or replace filters on furnaces once a month.

 - Clean warm-air registers, baseboard heaters and radiators as needed; make sure they’re not blocked by furniture, carpeting or drapes.

 - Use kitchen, bath and other ventilating fans wisely; in just one hour, these fans can pull out a houseful of warmed or cooled air.
 Turn fans off as soon as they have done the job.

 - Keep draperies and shades open on south-facing windows during the heating season to allow sunlight to enter your home; close them at night to reduce the chill you may feel from cold windows.